Chris McCullough

-Christopher A. McCullough (born February 5, 1995) is an American professional basketball player for the Formosa Taishin Dreamers of the P. League+.
-Prior to attending Syracuse University, McCullough went to Salisbury School, Brewster Academy, and IMG Academy.
+Christopher Albert McCullough (born February 5, 1995) is an American professional basketball player for the Taoyuan Taiwan Beer Leopards of the Taiwan Professional Basketball League (TPBL).
+He played college basketball for the Syracuse Orange.

 High school career

 McCullough attended Salisbury School for his freshman and sophomore years.
 During his sophomore season, he led the Salisbury varsity basketball team to its first ever NEPSAC Class A championship.
 In the championship game, McCullough scored 26 points, while also adding eight rebounds and two blocked shots.
 At Salisbury, McCullough was coached by Jeff Ruskin.
 Following his sophomore year at Salisbury, McCullough transferred to Brewster Academy and then, later on, to IMG Academy.

 College career

 As a freshman at Syracuse in 2014–15, McCullough started in the team's first 16 games of the season before a knee injury suffered against Florida State on January 11 required surgery and ended his campaign.
 In those 16 games, he averaged 9.3 points, 6.9 rebounds, 1.1 assists, 1.7 steals and 2.1 blocks in 28.1 minutes per game.